JoseRZapata/air-quality-fti/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg)](https://github.com/PyCQA/bandit)
 [![Checked with mypy](https://www.mypy-lang.org/static/mypy_badge.svg)](https://mypy-lang.org/)
 ---

 Machine learning project that train and develop a Air Quality Forecasting Service using Feature Store and the architecture of Feature/Training/Inference Pipelines.
 The project is designed to be a comprehensive example of how to build a machine learning system that can be used in production.
 It includes all the necessary components, from data extraction and cleaning to model training and deployment.

+Project reference from the book [Building Machine Learning Systems with a feature store: batch, real-time, and LLMs - Jim Dowling(2025)](https://www.oreilly.com/library/view/building-machine-learning/9781098165222/)

 This project project used the template from [@JoseRZapata]'s [data science project template] which have all the necessary tools for experiment, development, testing, and deployment data science and machine learning From notebooks to production.

 ## 🗃️ Project structure